 It is now 10 years since the Activities Industry Mutual (AIM) first opened its doors for

-business as a specialist insurance provider for the outdoor activity sector.
+business as a specialist provider of liability cover for the outdoor activity sector.
 It has grown from small beginnings to become one of the market leading providers in the sector with over 750 clients (or members) and an annual income in excess of £2.3M.
 Owned by its Members, it provides cover for both organisations and individuals providing activities, ranging from water sports and cycling to climbing and coasteering.

 How It All Began